SUSURUKA/SUSURUKA/README.md

 - 👋 Hi, I’m @SUSURUKA
 - 👀 I’m interested in front end development
-- 🌱 I’m currently learning bootstrap
+- 🌱 I’m currently learning react js
-- 💞️ I’m looking to collaborate on ..
+- 💞️ I’m looking to collaboration on ..
 - 📫 How to reach me ...

 <!---